Isabel Cobb: Retirement, personal life and death

 Cobb continued her practice until she fell and broke her hip in 1930.
 She retired soon after as her health deteriorated.
 Cobb never married, but she did adopt a six-year-old Italian orphan in 1895.
-She was a member of the Presbyterian church as well as many literary societies in Wagoner County.
-Cobb died from natural causes on August 11, 1947 in Wagoner and was laid to rest at Pioneer Memorial Cemetery.
+She was a member of the Cumberland Presbyterian church, as well as many literary societies in Wagoner County.
+Cobb died from natural causes on August 11, 1947, in Wagoner and was laid to rest at Pioneer Memorial Cemetery.

 Posthumous recognition

 In 2015, students at Northeastern State University, which now sits on the land once occupied by the female and male Cherokee seminaries, voted to name the new student housing after Cobb.
 She received 43% of the 266 total votes cast.
 There is only one other building on campus named after a woman.
 Isabel Cobb Hall was dedicated in a ribbon cutting ceremony held September 19, 2016.

-On March 26, 2016, Mayor Albert Jones of Wagoner declared the day "Dr. Belle Cobb Day".
-There was an event at the Wagoner Historical Museum in which many of Cobb's relatives were in attendance.
+On March 26, 2016, Mayor Albert Jones of Wagoner declared the day "Dr. Belle Cobb Day."
+There was an event at the Wagoner Historical Museum attended by many of Cobb's relatives.
 The declaration from the mayor read in part, "Today, we celebrate Dr. Belle Cobb and pay tribute to her outstanding leadership, perseverance and giving heart...the city of Wagoner honors and commemorates Dr. Cobb for making a definitive mark on history."